 Zucchini boats in a casserole dish.

-Take a look at the quick how-to video below for my tips on how to cleanly and easily scoop the zucchini and prepare the filling.
+Be sure to watch the quick how-to video in the recipe card below for my tips on how to cleanly and easily scoop the zucchini and prepare the filling.

-Another great aspect of this recipe – there’s really no need to prepare a separate veggie side dish.
-By all means, you can, but this dish is a vegetable and entree all in one.
+Another great aspect of this tasty stuffed zucchini – there’s really no need to prepare a separate veggie side dish.
+By all means, you can, but this dish is a vegetable and entrée all in one.
 Add a simple side like rice and a glass of big, bold red wine and I’m a happy girl.

 Zucchini boats in a casserole dish.